 Your body was built to find the path of least resistance.
 This means if you continue to do the same workouts week after week, your body will adapt and your results will slow.
 How to build muscle means avoiding plateaus!
-So, you want to make sure you’re constantly switching up your workout load, intensity, frequency, duration, and/or type.
+This doesn’t have to be an entirely new workout or routine, but you want to make sure you’re adding variety to your workout by changing up the load, intensity, frequency, duration, and/or type.

 To keep your body guessing, try these tips:

 Add more weight to your workouts every couple of weeks.

 Increase the number of reps or sets.

 Switch up the strength exercises and incorporate new movements.

 #3 Stay In The 6 To 12 Rep Range

 Studies suggest the ideal hypertrophy, or muscle-building, rep range is between 6 to 12 reps.
 If you’re new to weight lifting and learning how to build muscle strength, it is best to start between 10 to 12 reps to reduce your chance of injury.
 Why?
 Because the lower the reps, the higher the weight has to be to get to fatigue.
 The goal is to choose a weight where the last two to three reps feel very challenging to perform.

 However, the most important part of the equation is form.
 Always prioritize quality over quantity when it comes to resistance training.
 If you start to break form, you’re most likely relying on momentum, risking injury, and not targeting the correct muscles.

 #4 Perform 3 To 6 Sets Of Each Exercise